pratik-agarwal/Parallel-Extract-If-in-MPI/README.md

 4. in vector storing n objects that are part of the input sequence.
 5. out empty vector to store part of the output sequence.

 When implementing mpi_extract_if you may assume that all arguments are correct, and there is no need to test for that.
 Moreover, you can assume tha mpi_extract_if is invoked with a correct communicator containing at least two ranks.
 Finally, the project backbone provides a simple Makefile .
-Yo can edit it as needed for your project.
-However, when invoked without arguments, Makefile must produce executable a1 from a1.cpp .
+When invoked without arguments, Makefile must produce executable a1 from a1.cpp .